DerrickLamers/cncjswiki/Tool-Change.md

 ### 1. Determine the tool change and the tool probe location

 The tool change macro requires you to specify the tool change and the tool probe location in absolute coordinates.
 You can jog to the desire location and specify the position in your tool change macro with macro variables.
 It's recommended that you use upper case letters in variable names or prefix variable names with "_" or "$" to avoid conflict with reserved variables.
-The expressions must be prefixed with "%" at the beginning of each line.
+The expression must be prefixed with "%" at the beginning of each line.
 For example:

 ```
 ; Upper case letters